lemlooma/KingPin/README.md

   <img src="https://i.imgur.com/aijSCPA.png" alt='king pin logo' />
 </p>

 King Pin is a clone of asana.com that focuses on helping teams manage projects and task delegation across team members.
 Users can create new projects and assign tasks to members to a given project.
+It is a fullstack React App made with a Redux state manager and a backend using Python, Flask, SQL-Alchemy, and PostgresSQL.

 * View the <a href='https://king-pin-app.herokuapp.com/'>King Ping</a> Live Demo